 - Choose the right directory for your law firm.

-You will also learn exactly what legal directories are and how you can best use them to market your law firm, achieving better organic rankings in Google search and building authority on the Internet.
+You will also learn exactly what legal directories are and how you can best use them for marketing your law firm, achieve better organic rankings in Google search, and building authority online.

 What are legal directories?